How to Treat a Sports Related Concussion

 Barry Wilkes provides an overview of the treatment process for head injuries.

 Any athlete who suffers a head injury must stop any activity they are indulging in and retire from play for the day.
-Otherwise, they risk brain damage by returning to full activity before the brain has been given a chance to recover and return to normal functioning.
-A concussion is a very serious injury that sportsmen, coaches, and trainers need to be aware of to ensure no risk to the player's career as well as their well-being.
+Otherwise, they risk brain damage by returning to full training before the brain has been given a chance to recover and return to normal functioning.
+A concussion is a severe injury that sportspeople, coaches, and trainers need to be aware of to ensure no risk to the player's career as well as their well-being.
 Most concussions are resolved in a short time, around a week to ten days.
 The period may, however, be longer for adolescents and children.
-The brain is very sensitive and more vulnerable to damage in this time, so the date of return to play must be decided by a medical professional alone.
+The brain is susceptible and more vulnerable to damage at this time, so the date of return to play must be decided by a medical professional alone.

 How the Severity of a Concussion is Determined

 This changes from case to case, but the common factors all doctors look for are the immediate symptoms, medical history, previous concussions, use of medicines, ability to keep balance, pay attention, remember and learn things, and so on.
-Based on these, as well as the type of sport and the player's position, they are able to decide when it is best for him to return.
-You can use medicine to reduce the symptoms but that is not analogous to healing the concussion itself.
-The athlete must also go off medication and see how they can function to check if they are really fit again.
+Based on these, as well as the type of sport and the player's position, they can decide when he should return.
+You can use medicine to reduce the symptoms, but that is not analogous to healing the concussion itself.
+The athlete must also go off medication and see how they can function to check if they are fit again.

 The Treatment Process